 - Shareholder benefits

-Operations Manager cover letter format and common mistakes
+Common mistakes in an Operations Manager cover letter

 - Not understanding the company needs: The operations manager role covers a wide variety of skills and can look completely different depending on the company.
 Your cover letter could not only miss the mark but actually decrease your chances of landing the position if it’s not written with the employer’s specific needs in mind.